 - cause injury to any person with an object;

-- be in possession of, or be under the influence of, or provide others with alcohol, or illegal or restricted drugs;
+- be in possession of, or be under the influence of alcohol, cannabis (unless the individual has been authorized to use cannabis for medical purposes), and illegal drugs;

 - inflict or encourage others to inflict bodily harm on another person;

 - engage in hate propaganda and other forms of behaviour motivated by hate or bias;

 - commit an act of vandalism that causes extensive damage to school property or to property located on the premises of the school.